Area 51 (film): Reception

-Area 51 received generally negative reviews from critics.
-On Rotten Tomatoes it has an approval rating of 13% based on reviews from 8 critics.
+Area 51 was heavily panned by critics.
+On Rotten Tomatoes, it has an approval rating of 13% based on reviews from eight critics.

 Brian Tallerico writing for RogerEbert.com gave the film one and half stars and mainly criticized the film's generic plot and pacing.
 A. A. Dowd from The A.V.
 Club gave Area 51 a 'C'-rating and criticized the film's originality when compared to Oren Peli's previous film, Paranormal Activity.

-The film has found an avid audience on the Paramount+ streaming service.
+James Shotwell of Under the Gun Review gave the film a D−.
+In a review where he gave the film no stars, Bob Brinkman of HorrorNews.net wrote: "Area 51 is an interesting concept, with mediocre delivery, and a scare factor of zero.
+It is lazy film making at its worst, and it is easy to understand why the movie sat in the can so long (six years) prior to being released.
+It was not worth the wait."